trentlarson/endorser-mobile/README.md

 - In src/veramo/appSlice.ts: check that servers are endorser.ch
 - (I recommend starting with ios since it takes longer to get approved.)
 - android
-  - In android/app/build.gradle, update versionName (to match version in package.json) & versionCode (with build number)
+  - In android/app/build.gradle, update versionName (to match version in package.json) & versionCode (with build number to match ios)
     - Always increment the versionCode (and ensure you don't already have a larger release in ios just for consistency's sake).
 It is possible to reuse the versionName.
   - `cd android; bundle exec fastlane beta; cd ..`
+    - It will prompt for credentials.
+    - For error: "Keystore file 'endorser-mobile/android/fastlane/../app/google...keystore' not found for signing config 'externalOverride'."
+      - Put the google...keystore file in place.
+    - For error: "Google Api Error: forbidden: The caller does not have permission"
+      - Check that the pc-api...json file is in place.
+Also go to Console -> Setup -> API access and find that Service Account key, then Grant Access.
   - To create a new release & upload:
     - Do one of these in Google Play Console:
       - In Internal testing, "Edit release", or